keylime/attestation-operator/README.md

 ### Keylime agent: deploy agents in privileged pods.

-This configuration deploys Keylime agents in the cluster in a daemon set.
-The pods running the keylime agent are privileged.
-We do not recommend running this configuration in production mode, but may help with debugging keylime agents.
+This configuration deploys Keylime `agents` in the cluster in a daemon set.
+The pods running the keylime `agent` are privileged.
+We do not recommend running this configuration in production mode, but may help with debugging keylime.

 ```